anshtyagi14/awseks/README.md

 <img src="src/13.png"/>

-4. Enter `EKS-Cluster-Role` as the role name and finalize the process by clicking "Create role."
+4. Enter "EKS-Cluster-Role" as the role name and finalize the process by clicking "Create role".

 <img src="src/14.png"/>